 - Emergency funds.
 You’ll have a bigger safety net in case of an emergency.

-How to increase your chances of being approved for a credit limit
+How to increase your chances of being approved for a credit limit adjustment

 Even if a credit limit increase isn’t on the cards for you yet, all the above suggestions are good habits to practice.
-The underlying principle is to establish healthy credit history by borrowing and repaying responsibly.
-A credit limit increase may be good to have but it shouldn’t increase your spending dramatically, or negatively impact your ability to repay.
-So only apply for a credit increase if you can afford it, and spend responsibly!Back to top
+The underlying principle is to establish a healthy credit history by borrowing and repaying responsibly.
+A credit limit increase may be good to have as long as it doesn't increase your spending dramatically or negatively impact your ability to repay.
+You should only apply for a credit increase if you can afford it and spend responsibly.Back to top